Macazusa/ICT171-Cloud-Server-Project/README.md

 The server deployment was completed by me.
 I launched the EC2 instance, connected using SSH, installed Apache, uploaded the website file, copied it into `/var/www/html/index.html`, restarted Apache, and tested the website using the public IP address.

 The JavaScript features used in this project are:

-- A live date and time display that updates every second.
+* A live date and time display that updates every second.
-- A dark mode button that changes the page appearance by toggling a CSS class.
+* A dark mode button that changes the page appearance by toggling a CSS class.
+* Interactive tab navigation that shows and hides website sections.

 These features were included to meet the scripting component of the assignment.
 The output can be verified online at:

 http://15.135.138.233

+## Project Reflection

+This project helped me understand how cloud infrastructure is used to host websites in a real-world environment.
+I learned how to launch an EC2 instance, connect to a Linux server using SSH, install and manage Apache, upload website files, and make a website publicly accessible through a cloud server.

+The project also helped me understand the difference between using Infrastructure-as-a-Service and using a website builder or Software-as-a-Service platform.
+With IaaS, I had more control over the server configuration and deployment process.

+The scripting component helped me understand how JavaScript can be used to make a website more interactive.
+The live clock, dark mode button and tab navigation all provide visible outputs that can be tested directly on the website.

 ## References